 Citation: CGS Sec.
-12-217jj.
+12-217jj

 Description: The credit is available to companies that produce qualified entertainment content wholly or in part in this state.
 Qualified activities include production of: (1) motion pictures, (2) television programming, (3) sound recordings, (4) music videos, (5) video games, (6) commercials (infomercials are ineligible) and (7) certain interactive websites.
 The credit is administered by the Department of Economic and Community Development (DECD).
-Please see the table below for more details on the credit.
+The credit is as follows: